Marjory Stoneman Douglas, the First Lady of the Everglades

 Though best known as a champion of the Everglades, Marjory Stoneman Douglas lived nearly a century and her autobiography chronicles around 80 years of writing, mostly from the vantage point of Miami where she lived much of her adult life.
 Read about the book here: https://www.publishersweekly.com.

-Newly separated from her husband, who was three decades older with mounting legal troubles and problems with alcoholism, she agreed to move in with her father in Florida when she was in her twenties.
+She agreed to move in with her father in Florida when she was in her twenties after being Newly separated from her husband, who was three decades older with mounting legal troubles and problems with alcoholism.
 She eventually made the slowly burgeoning Miami area her permanent home.

 Her autobiography book includes such distinct memories as: